Type of projects supported

 - Rising and current seniors who have already begun working on their Senior Projects.

-- The application deadline for projects carried out during the Fall ’18 semester is FRI., OCT 26, 2018 and for projects carried out during the Spring ’19 semester, WED., FEB 27, 2019.
+- The application deadline for projects carried out during the Fall ’22 semester is FRI., OCT 14, 2022 and for projects carried out during the Spring ’23 semester, FRI., MAR 24, 2023.
 These application deadlines will be strictly adhered to unless a strong case for an extension can be made in writing by the faculty member advising the student on the project.
+Applications will be reviewed within 5 business days.

 Applying for Senior Project funds is a two-step process: